Freetz-NG/speed-to-fritz/trunk/co/henrynestler/README.txt

 This Version is adjusted for the use with speed2freetz and freetz.
-There is still a problem with setting passwords, so you must do the manually.
+The new user is without password but you must assign a password!

 By invoking 'passwd' as root within the black FLTK window after start.
-Default root password is 'root'
-The new user is without password but you must assign a password!
+There is no password set for root.

+Some changes since 3.09.2009 base.drv is now called base.vdi
+This was done to be compatible to andLinux beta2

 LAN connectivity: